HenryDangPRG/TideAdIdentifier/README.md

 For most ads, TideAdIdentifier will produce a certainty percentage of around 30-70%, unless you input one of the ads that was used in the training set.

-To improve TideAdIdentifier's accuracy, use more data (longer videos) and train for longer epochs.
+To improve TideAdIdentifier's accuracy, use more data (longer videos) and train for more epochs.
 Increasing the dimensions of TideAdIdentifier's images may also increase accuracy as well.